 The Poetry Project embraces diversity in the broadest sense of the word.
 This principle is reflected in the choice of mentor poets and will be reflected in the selection of Fellows.

-Emerge – Surface – Be is supported with funds from the Jerome Foundation.
+Emerge — Surface — Be is supported with funds from the Jerome Foundation.
+The program runs annually from October-June, and we accept applications beginning mid-June through mid-August.

 Emerge-Surface-Be Fellows 2018-19

-- Kay Gabriel will be working with Rachel Levitsky
+- Kay Gabriel worked with Rachel Levitsky

-- Andriniki Mattis will be working with Pamela Sneed
+- Andriniki Mattis worked with Pamela Sneed

 Emerge-Surface-Be Fellows 2016-17

-- Sasha Smith is working with Marcella Durand
+- Sasha Smith worked with Marcella Durand

 Emerge-Surface-Be Fellows 2015-16

-- Edgar Ulloa is working with Tracie Morris
+- Edgar Ulloa worked with Tracie Morris

 Emerge-Surface-Be Fellows 2014-15